 If you’ve been told by a technician that you need to replace both of your A/C units, you’re probably wondering if it’s possible to just replace the outside A/C and still use your current indoor unit to save money.

 Here’s our recommendation: You should replace both the outdoor and indoor units together for the following reasons:

 - Old indoor units are incompatible with new outdoor units

 - Mismatched indoor and outdoor units lead to serious problems

 - Replacing only one unit can void the manufacturer warranty

 In this blog, we’ll go into more detail about each of those reasons.
 We’ll also share one exception when you may be able to replace just the outdoor unit.

 Need a new air conditioner?
 Our comfort advisors can give you an upfront quote on the cost to install a new system.

-If your current AC is 10+ years old, it’s going to be near impossible to find a new outdoor unit that’s compatible with your old indoor unit.
+If your current A/C is 10+ years old, it’s going to be nearly impossible to find a new outdoor unit that’s compatible with your old indoor unit.

 Here’s why: Old air conditioners use an outdated kind of refrigerant (the liquid substance that cools your home’s air) called R-22.
 Because it is hazardous to the environment, R-22 is no longer produced or imported in the U.S.